tangentstorm/tangentswarm/README.md

   - First command: Left pane (usually editor/shell)
   - Second command: Right top pane (usually frontend server)
   - Third command: Right bottom pane (usually backend/API server)
+- `init`: List of commands to run when setting up a new repository

 If fewer than 3 programs are specified, `codex` will be used for the remaining panes.